 Excluding the part about him creeping around the corner from Clif’s restaurant, Howard’s response to Clif’s attorney is interesting since it could explain why Big Cat Rescue’s legal expenses have skyrocketed.
 He made it clear that he was the person to speak to regarding legal matters.

-According to2014 and 2015 IRS 990 forms, Big Cat Rescue’s legal expenses have jumped from $162,000 in 2014 to a little over a whopping $500,000 in 2015.
+According to their audited financial statements for the years 2014 and 2015, Big Cat Rescue’s legal and accounting expenses have jumped from $162,000 in 2014 to a little over a whopping $500,000 in 2015.
 Since Howard is apparently the person to speak to on legal matters we can’t help but wonder if he receives a large portion of Big Cat Rescue’s legal expenses.

 His email also provides us insight into the possible reasons businesses give into Big Cat Rescue’s antics.
 Businesses that are targeted by them seem to be provided with an incentive for doing as they say.
 We assume the reward is useless since Big Cat Rescue’s small email promotion likely doesn’t increase the amount of customers.